fjambe/UD2UMR/README.md

 # UD2UMR
-This repository contains all materials for the UD2UMR converter, which converts any Universal Dependencies (UD) treebank into a Uniform Meaning Representation (UMR) graph. \
+This repository contains all materials for the UD2UMR converter, which converts any Universal Dependencies (UD) tree into a Uniform Meaning Representation (UMR) graph. \
 The converter only handles sentence-level graphs and alignments; document-level annotation has not been implemented.